gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `AvantS3`

+If you are not using the AvantCustom plugin, also follow these steps:

 -   Go to the configuration options page for the AvantElements plugin
 -   Add the code below to the end of the **Custom Callback** specifiers

 ``` plaintext
 Identifier, filter: DigitalArchive, filterIdentifierS3
 ```